sagemath/sagewiki_to_gh-2022-10-10/days7/DebianPackagingSprint.md

  * ATLAS  (atlas-sage-x.y or version bump)
  * Python (python-sage-x.y or version bump)
- * jmol - potential conflict with gcj in stable (testing an above fine)
+ * jmol - potential conflict with gcj in stable (testing and above fine)
  * Maxima: copies mgnuplot script to libexec (Maxima is already in Debian)

 == Changelog ==